 This helpful document from the PA Department of State provides state guidance on the laws and rules in effect at polling places to help voters, election officials, attorneys, and watchers understand their respective roles, responsibilities, and rights.

+To work this election, interested Delaware County voters may complete the application below If there is no vacancy in your area, you may be asked to consider serving in other areas of the County.
 If you are not appointed during the current election cycle, we will retain your information for future elections.

 Citizen of the United States and a Registered Delaware County Voter